-Both indicators have been certified Ex ia IIC T5.
-When connected to a suitable system they may be installed in:
+The indicators have been certified Ex ia IIC T5.
+When connected to a suitable system the indicator may be installed in:

 Zone 0 explosive gas air mixture continuously present.

 Zone 1 explosive gas air mixture likely to occur in normal operation.